getconnect/connect-test-data-generator/README.md

 ## Overview

-Use an objet as a template to generate batches of data with random values to push into [Connect](https://getconnect.io) collection.
+Use an object as a template to generate batches of data with random values to push into [Connect](https://getconnect.io) collection.
 Below describes how to use it in conjuction with the excellent [Chance](http://chancejs.com) library.

 ## Installation